• Skip to primary navigation

 These bento cakes (i.e. lunchbox or mini cakes) are perfect for special occasions: a lunchtime treat, birthdays, congratulations, or a simple “I’m thinking of you.”
 Using a minimalistic cake design and a box mix to save time; your cake has never been easier or more thoughtful.
+The best part – for this recipe with three cute designs options, no baking or cake decorating skills are required!

 What Is a Bento Cake?

-Bento cakes are mini cakes that are also know as lunchbox cakes.
+Bento cakes are mini cakes that are also known as lunchbox cakes.
 They’re between 2-4 inches in size and fit in a small takeout (bento) box for easy gifting and/or consumption.
 The cakes are loved for their affordability due to the petite size and minimalistic design.

 Korean Bento Cakes History